-One study found that roughly 43% of people don’t cook at all and 28% of total daily calories come from outside the home supply.
-Cooking can be time intensive, which is one reason many people decide to eat out so often.
+One study found that roughly 43% of the people surveyed don’t cook at all and 28% of total daily calories come from outside the home supply.
+Meaning a reliance on restaurants or ready meals.
+Cooking can be time-intensive, which is one reason many people decide to eat out so often at the restaurants Roanoke has or somewhere closer.
+Many of the foods you get in restaurants can be hard to replicate at home as well, another reason people tend to eat out.
 However, investing the time to cook can pay significant health dividends.

 Do your best to cook more often.
 If you don’t currently cook at all, finding healthy recipes online or buying a cookbook could be a great way to start.
 You might even want to consider signing up for some cooking classes.
 You can learn more about a wide range of cooking classes by taking a look at some of the resources on the CocuSocial website.
 Plus cooking can be fun.
 Many people find it relaxing and the effort you put into it makes you appreciate the meal more.
 Also, it’s less expensive than eating out all the time!

 Chen, Rosalind Chia-Yu, et al. “Cooking frequency may enhance survival in Taiwanese elderly.”
 Public health nutrition 15.07 (2012): 1142-1149.

 Smith, Lindsey P., Shu Wen Ng, and Barry M. Popkin.
 “Trends in US home food preparation and consumption: analysis of national nutrition surveys and time use studies from 1965–1966 to 2007–2008.”
 Nutr J 12.1 (2013): 45.

 Wolfson, Julia A., and Sara N. Bleich.
 “Is cooking at home associated with better diet quality or weight-loss intention?.”
 Public health nutrition (2014): 1-10.